-The difference between cropped and uncropped image dimensions is important to understand.
-When resizing and cropping an image, it will be resized so that both sides meet or exceed the image dimensions required, and the excess width or height is trimmed.
+The difference between a cropped and uncropped image size is important to understand.
+When resizing and cropping an image, it will be resized so that both sides meet or exceed the image dimensions requested, and the excess width or height will be trimmed.
 The resulting image will match the required dimensions exactly (having sacrificed parts of the image).
-When resizing without cropping, the original aspect ratio is preservedm and no parts of the image are sacrificed.
-The image will be resized so both the width and height fit within the designed size - so only oneside of the image has to match the required size.
+When resizing without cropping, the original aspect ratio is preserved and no parts of the image are sacrificed.
+The image will be resized so that both the width and height will fit within the requested width and height - meaning that only one side of the image will match the requested dimensions.

-Most social and search sites automatically crop images to fit within a specific size container - for example, Facebook shows link share images in a 600x315px container.
-By offering pre-cropped images of the correct size, site owners can control how images are cropped instead of letting social and search sites crop images automatically (and sometimes incorrectly).
+Most social and search sites automatically crop images to fit within a specific size container - for example, Facebook shows link share images within a 600x315px container.
+By offering pre-cropped images of the correct dimension, site owners can control how images are cropped, instead of letting social and search sites crop images automatically (and sometimes incorrectly).

-WordPress does not upscale / enlarge images.
+WordPress does not upscale (enlarge) images.
 WordPress can only create smaller images from larger full size originals.
-Upscaled images do not look as sharp or clear, and if enlarged too much, will look fuzzy and unappealing - not something you want to promote on social and search sites.
-WPSSO Core Premium includes an optional module that allows upscaling of WordPress Media Library images (up to a maximum upscale percentage).
-For example, a full size image of 100x200px could be upscaled up to 150x300px using a maximum of 50%, but resizing any larger would fail.
-If you feel strongly that upscaling small images is something you require (instead of uploading larger full size originals), you can enable the SSO > Advanced Settings> Integration > Upscale Media Library Images option.
+Upscaled images do not look as sharp or clear, and if upscaled too much, will look fuzzy and unappealing - not something you want to promote on social and search sites.
+WPSSO Core Premium includes an optional module to allow upscaling of WordPress Media Library images (up to a maximum upscale percentage).
+For example, a full size image of 100x200px could be upscaled up to 150x300px using a maximum upscaling value of 50%, but trying to resize any larger than this would fail.
+If you feel strongly that upscaling small images is something you require (instead of uploading larger full size originals), you can enable the SSO > Advanced Settings > Integration > Upscale Media Library Images option.

 Submit a few sample posts, pages, etc. to the Facebook Sharing Debugger to verify your Open Graph meta tags.
 A link to the Facebook debugger is available under the Validate tab in the Document SSO metabox (on post, term, and user editing pages).
 Submitting a URL to the Facebook debugger can also be used to clear Facebook's cache (after clicking the "Fetch new scrape information" button).
 If you're validating older posts / pages, pre-dating the activation of WPSSO Core, note that Facebook may continue to use the old meta tag values from its cache, even after fetching the new scrape information.

-Submit an example post / page to the Pinterest Rich Pins Validator.
-Note that the Pinterest validator recognizes known Rich Pin types only (article, recipe, product, etc.) - your home page and WordPress archive pages are generally not valid Rich Pin types.
-Pinterest Rich Pins are an extension of Open Graph and Schema meta tags, but the Rich Pins Validator can be a little buggy, so double check any errors with the Facebook debugger to make sure they are actual / real errors.
-If you haven't already requested / enabled Rich Pins support from Pinterest for your website, you can request Rich Pin support when validating an example Post / Page from your site (that uses a known Rich Pin type).
+Submit an example post or page to the Pinterest Rich Pins Validator.
+Note that the Pinterest validator recognizes only known Rich Pin types (article, recipe, product, etc.) - your home page and WordPress archive pages are generally not valid Rich Pin types.
+If you haven't already requested Rich Pin approval from Pinterest for your website, you can submit a request when validating your first example post or page.

-If you have activated the WPSSO Schema JSON-LD Markup add-on, you can also submit URLs to the Google Structured Data Testing Tool.
-WPSSO Core includes all the meta tags social sites need, along with Schema markup for Google's Knowledge Graph in the site home page.
-To express more complex Schema markup you must activate the WPSSO Schema JSON-LD Markup add-on.
+If you have activated the WPSSO Schema JSON-LD Markup add-on, you can also submit URLs to the Google Rich Results Test Tool or the Google Structured Data Test Tool.
+WPSSO Core includes all the meta tags that social sites need, along with Schema markup for Google's Knowledge Graph in the site home page, but to create Schema markup for your post / page content, you must activate the WPSSO Schema JSON-LD Markup add-on.
 Some Schema types may also require additional organization and/or location information from the WPSSO Organization Markup add-on and/or WPSSO Place and Local SEO Markup add-on.

-Submit index / archive and Post / Page URLs to the W3C Markup Validation Service to verify the HTML of your theme templates.
-Social and search engine crawlers expect properly coded HTML markup that conforms to current HTML / XHTML standards.
+Submit a few index / archive webpages and post / page URLs to the W3C Markup Validator to verify the HTML of your theme templates.
+Social and search engine crawlers expect properly formatted HTML that conforms to current HTML / XHTML standards.
 If your webpages contain serious HTML markup errors, social and search crawlers may be unable to read your meta tags and Schema markup.
-You should report any template markup errors to your theme author.
+You should report any template HTML markup errors to your theme author.